indieopensource/enterprise-ready-supplement/terms.md

 ### <a id="Avoid_License_Compatibility_Problems"></a>Avoid License Compatibility Problems

-_Developer_ guarantees that the license terms for _Dependencies_ and the _Public License_ are and will remain collectively compatible, so that _Developer_ and others have permission to run, combine, and distribute the combination of _Software_ and its _Dependencies_.
+_Developer_ guarantees that the license terms for _Dependencies_ and the _Public License_ are and will remain collectively compatible, so that _Developer_ and others have permission to run, combine, and distribute the _Software_ with its _Dependencies_.

 ### <a id="Keep_Malicious_Code_Out_of_the_Software"></a>Keep Malicious Code Out of the Software